jiaxicheng/pentaho/pdi_metadata_injection.md

 In both YAML Input step, do the following:
 + In the 'File' tab, browse and add the yaml file defined above:

+**Note:**

-**Note** the file-path of the YAML configuration files can be parameterized, this will add more flexibility when running on different vendors.
+the file-path of the YAML configuration files can be parameterized, this will add more flexibility when running on different vendors.
 No need to use fixed name on these configuration files.

 + In the 'Fields' tab, click 'Get fields', and take this default